irawinder/FuzzyBuilder/README.md

 ..*javafx-sdk-13
 ..*processing-3.5.3

 2. Set up GUI_FX.java in Eclipse.
-In the "Run Configurations" menu under the "Arguments" tab, set the VM arguments to:
+In the "Run Configurations" menu, under the "Arguments" tab, insert the following code into VM arguments.
+Replace `/path/to/javafx-sdk-13` with the actual path to your JavaFX download.
+Also be sure to *uncheck* the box that says "Use the -XstartOnFirstThread argument when launching with SWT.
 ```
 --module-path "/path/to/javafx-sdk-13/lib" --add-modules javafx.controls,javafx.fxml,javafx.graphics,javafx.media,javafx.swing,javafx.web
 ```
-where `/path/to/javafx-sdk-13` is the path to your JavaFX download.
-Also be sure to *uncheck* the box that says "Use the -XstartOnFirstThread argument when launching with SWT".

 3. No special arguments needed to run GUI_Processing, as long as you have pointed to processing's core.jar